Pediatric Tooth Extraction in NYC

 Once our dentists have determined that dental extraction is necessary, we will perform a digital X-ray examination in order to further evaluate the tooth.

-Once completely numbed, our pediatric dentists will begin the extraction procedure, which involves rocking the tooth back and forth to ease it out of its socket for simple removal.
+Once completely numbed and prepared, our pediatric dentists will begin the extraction procedure, which involves rocking the tooth back and forth to ease it out of its socket for simple removal.
 Stubborn teeth may need to be removed in sections.

 After the pediatric tooth extraction, patients will likely experience a certain amount of discomfort.
 This can be relieved by applying ice to the area and taking antibiotics or painkillers if needed.
 Patients will be advised to avoid certain foods for a few days and should feel completely better within one to two weeks.
 The dental extraction procedure is safe for most patients and does not involve any major complications.